fetchai/agents-aea/README.md

 </p>

 <p align="center">
-A framework for autonomous economic agent (AEA) development
+A framework for autonomous economic agent (AEA) development with no vendor lock-in
 </p>

-This is a fork of <a href="https://github.com/fetchai/agents-aea">this project</a> with the benefit that all vendor lock-in is removed.
+This is a fork of <a href="https://github.com/fetchai/agents-aea">the original AEA project</a> with the benefit that all vendor lock-in at the package level is removed.
 This means, there are no dependencies on centrally hosted registries for agent packages and the AEA itself does not prefer any package vendor over another.
-Where feasible, compatibility is maintained.
+Where feasible, compatibility with the original AEA framework is maintained.

 ## Get started developing AEAs